-Physical Security refers to measures you can take to protect buildings, property, and assets against intruders.
-Designing a physical security program for your facility calls for six levels of protection: the outer perimeter, the inner perimeter, and the building’s interior.
+Refers to measures you can take to protect buildings, property, and assets against intruders.
+Designing a physical security program for your facility calls for multiple levels of protection: the outer perimeter, the inner perimeter, and the building’s interior.
 An effective physical security system implements two or three forms of security at each level.

 Outer Perimeter Security

 The outer perimeter of a facility is defined by the actual property lines.
 When securing the outer perimeter, the goal is to control who can walk or drive onto the grounds.
 Perimeter security can include a locked gate that is locked, remotely operated, or protected by guards.
 In some situations, a simple hedge can provide adequate perimeter security, while a barbed wire fence with a guarded gate is called for in extreme situations.
 Determining what type of perimeter security to install requires weighing the risk of an intruder accessing the property against the cost of the physical security measures available.

 Perimeter security can include natural access control and territorial reinforcement.